fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 13. Upload a copy of .env.example to `/shared` on the remote server, rename it to .env and enter the correct data in it.
 Note that you will probably want to change WP_ENV to production even if you are setting things up on a staging server.
 14. Also on the remote machine, create an empty .htaccess file in shared/web/.
 15. Now, run `bundle exec cap <stage> deploy:check` again.
 Yoy may run into an error saying "fatal: Not a valid object name", This is due to the fact that you, in staging.rb, have specified a branch name that does not exist in your Git repo.
 So go ahead and fix that and , hopefully, successfully rerun this step.
 15. Having come this far, on your local machine you can now run `bundle exec cap staging deploy` for a complete deploy.
-Ut should run successfully all the way to where the last output should be a message that a line was written to revision.log.
+It should run successfully all the way to where the last output should be a message that a line was written to revision.log.
 If so, what just happened was:
-    - You have just downloaded the git repo to the remote server to a new directory in releases which is named after the current date and time
+    - You downloaded the git repo to the remote server to a new folder in releases which is named after the current date and time.
+    - `composer install` was executed in the newly created folder.
-    - `gulp --production` ran on your local machine and the dist-folder was uploaded to web/app/themes/THEMENAME/ in the newly created release-directory.
+    - `gulp --production` ran on your local machine and the content of the dist-folder was uploaded to web/app/themes/THEMENAME/dist in the newly created release-folder.
-    - The symbolic link for current was changed to point to the new release-folder
+    - The symbolic link named "current" at the root of the project was changed to point to the newly created folder in releases on the server.
     - If there were more than five releases, the oldest of them were deleted so there should be a maximum of four old folders and the current release in the release folder.
     - A line has been written to revision.log telling us that you performed a deploy and what revision of the git repo you deployed.
 16. You should now be able to go to http://example.com/wp/wp-admin and set up Wordpress.
 17. Activate the theme we want to work with.
 18. Visit the frontend to make sure it looks ok.
 19. Do a css-change on your local machine, for example setting the body-bg to red in assets/style/main.scss
-10. Run `bundle exec cap staging deploy`, wait for it to finish and reload the site on the remote server in your browser.
+10. Run `bundle exec cap staging deploy:assetsonly`, wait for it to finish and reload the site on the remote server in your browser.
 The changes in the css should now be visible.
-Note that you didn't have to git commit anything when you only change assets since they are uploaded from your local machine.
+Note that you didn't have to git commit anything when you only change assets since they are built on and uploaded from your local machine.
 11. Now make a change in the HTML/PHP code and commit and push the change.
 12. Run `bundle exec cap staging deploy` again and when it has finished, you should see the changes on your remote server.

 ##Add plugins
 Plugins should also be handled using Composer.
 There's a guide on this under "Plugins" at https://roots.io/using-composer-with-wordpress/.
 Also some reading here about mu-plugins: https://roots.io/bedrock/docs/mu-plugins-autoloader/.
 Mu-plugins are must-use-plugins and is described here: https://codex.wordpress.org/Must_Use_Plugins .